92 Creative and Cheap Wedding Favour Ideas

 Got a handy baker in your bridal party?
 Ask them to whip up a batch of their finest cupcakes and place one on each place setting.

-Honey that is local to your venue or where you fell in love is a lovely idea for a favour.
+Honey that is local to your venue or where you fell in love is a lovely idea for a wedding favour.
 Plus, you can have fun with the labels… ‘Meant to bee’, ‘We bee-long together’, ‘Bee mine’.

 If you love pick ‘n’ mix or are having a fun fairground theme, sweets in stripy bags will look fabulous and guests will love tucking in at the evening party.